ed3899/vagrant-base-ubuntu-jammy/README.md

 Reboot your host machine

 This is important if you have limited space on your default hard drive.

-### Firewall issues while downloading the box
-Please refer to this [thread](https://stackoverflow.com/questions/72290594/unknown-error-0x80092012-trying-to-configure-vagrant-with-git-bash/75837342#75837342) where it is explained in detail.

-If you want a quick and dirty fix, disable your firewall or antivirus.

 ### Virtual Box
 If you're using VirtualBox as a provider make sure you change